alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 Handling Multiple Github Accounts
 ----------
-An advanced topic and probably not an issue for most people.
+Having multiple githubs accounts is actually just something you shouldn't do, but if you're already there...

-Basically, you shouldn't authenticate to multiple github accounts with the same ssh key.
+You can't authenticate to multiple github accounts with the same ssh key.
 So, you'll need to switch between ssh keys whenever you switch accounts.
 You'll run three commands:

     ssh-agent # start the ssh agent
     ssh-add -d # remove the current identity